taransingh27/seq2seq-chatbot/README.md

 #2.
 A trained model You can download it from [here](https://drive.google.com/uc?id=1y1b1vXeSti5lpBACNdYlo8HbVJDUO3ir&export=download).

-After downlaoding the model unzip it and put it in two locations:
+After downloading the model unzip it and put it in two locations:

 #1. seq2seq-chatbot/datasets/cornell_movie_dialog/trained_model_v2